My increasingly adequate website

 Now, with this as our basis, we've already gone far beyond Moore (or rather Wallace Shawn's) tepid attempt at defining capitalism.
 We know that there is no divide between the capitalism of the 50s, capitalism of the 70s, and capitalism of today.
 It's all based on the exploitation of wage-labor in the production of commodities (and all that that means, from wars to repression to environmental destruction).

 Moreover, unlike Moore and the leftist mouthpieces of capital, we need not look for the alpha and the omega of capitalist crisis in the bad behavior on the part of the plunderbund's leading figures.
 Deregulation, debt, and financialization were just strategies for the capitalists (and the capitalist state) to cope with the larger crisis of capitalism.
 For as it turns out capitalism is not essentially static so long as politicians, capitalists, trade unions, or other bogeymen don't mess it up.
 Capitalist production invariably leads to crises.
-(19th century economists recognized that capitalism crisis-prone, though they denied that crises were the fault of capitalism's logic; thus, one 19th century economist blamed the periodic crashes and busts of capitalism to sun spots -- a scapegoat capitalism's defenders have now revived to explain away climate change.)
+(Economists of the 1800s recognized that capitalism is crisis-prone, though they denied that crises were the fault of capitalism's logic; thus, one 1800s economist blamed periodic crashes and busts on sun spots -- a scapegoat capitalism's defenders have now revived to explain away climate change.)

 First, the value congealed in commodities is realized as monetary profit unless these commodities can be sold on the market.
 A capitalist has a warehouse full of shoes, imagine, in which each shoe's value composition can be divided into one third raw materials, one third the wages paid the worker, and one third the surplus value obtained from the laborer's unpaid work.
 But unless the capitalist can exchange these shoes for money or some other commodity, that surplus value does him no good, and its creation was a waste of money, since now 100% of his outlays and all of his profits are locked up in some heavily guarded warehouse.
 Now, as we've seen, capitalism's whole goal is the production of surplus-value rather than meeting human needs.
 As such, capitalists will flock to industries where profits are great without much thought to demand.
 Accordingly, crises of overproduction were very common since the inception of capitalism.
 What's more, since workers -- who by and large are the main consumers in capitalist society -- only receive a fraction of the value they produce, more value is produced that can ever be bought.
 Some have pointed to the disappearance of non-capitalist markets that can serve as outlets for these goods as another kind of overproduction crisis.
 As mentioned above, Moore seems to inch towards overproduction as an explanation of the wage-cuts and turn to financialization beginning in the 70s, but in the end says no more about it.